 How would you like to spend the night in one of the city’s most haunted buildings, calling out to the spirit world?
 Believe it or not, you can do exactly that with Simply Ghost Nights.
 They host ghost hunting nights in Thackray Medical Museum, Leeds City Museum and Armley Mills.
 Starting at 9pm, they go on long into the night, as you try out Victorian séances, table tipping experiments, glass divination and even Ouija boards.

 Simply Ghost Nights run events throughout the year in Leeds.

 2. Expose black and white photographs in the city’s only public darkroom

 Aire Street Darkroom was set up 2017 by a group of dedicated film photographers who needed a space to make their prints, but it’s now open to the public, making this the city’s only public darkroom.
-They provide training courses in darkroom techniques and courses on how to use your film camera, but once you’ve got enough experience, you can use it as a drop-in facility to process your photos.
+They provide training courses in darkroom techniques and courses on how to use your film camera, but once you’ve got enough experience and you sign up to be a member (it’s £60 for the year or just a fiver a month), you can use it as a drop-in facility to process your photos.

 Aire Street Darkroom, 30-Aire Street, Leeds, West Yorkshire, LS1 4HT.

 This isn’t any ordinary afternoon tea.
 Instead you’ll tuck into finger sandwiches and scones as you sail along the River Aire on an authentic fly boat.
 Gather a group of 20, then set out on a peaceful cruise into the countryside.
 As you spot local landmarks, you’ll be able to enjoy a traditional three-tiered afternoon tea served on vintage bone china.
 There’ll be lots of sweet and savoury treats, served with your choice of hot drinks.